Jemurai/policy/policies/Network_Security_Policy.md

 security evaluation and data flow will also be considered when building connections to 3rd party systems.
 [NIST800-53:CA-3](https://nvd.nist.gov/800-53/Rev4/control/CA-3)

-## Wireless
+### Wireless

 {{company_name}} may use wireless networks in offices.
-Such wireless networks should not be public and should use current industry standard security configurations (e.g. no WEP).
+Such wireless networks should not be public and should use current industry standard security configurations (i.e. not WEP).
 In the event that they are shared networks, a VPN should be used to isolate company traffic from other traffic on the local wireless network.

 If {{company_name}} allows personal devices to connect to wireless networks, these must be public networks not the company internal network.
 [NIST800-53:AC-18](https://nvd.nist.gov/800-53/Rev4/control/AC-18),